standard-for-public-code/community-translations-standard/index.md

 # Contents

-Welcome to the community translations of the Standard for Public Code.
+Welcome to the community provided courtesy translations of the Standard for Public Code.

-Translations:
+The authoritative language for the standard is English, and the current version is published at [standard.publiccode.net](https://standard.publiccode.net).

+Courtesy translations:

 | Language | Version |
 |----------|---------|